ajwills72/rminr/docs/README.md

 * [Relationships](chi.html).
 Frequency and contingency tables.
 Mosaic plots.
 Traditional chi-square test.
 Bayesian test.

     * [More on relationships](chi-extended.html).
 Extension material on chi-square calculations, including issues surrounding ordered variables (e.g. age), the interpretation of large contingency tables, and a further explanation of the output of the Bayesian chi-square test.

+    * [Sample characteristics](sample.html).
+How to calculate summary information about your sample, such as number of participants or gender balance, from your data file.

 * [Relationships, part 2](corr.html).
 Density plots.
 Scatter plots.
 Correlation co-efficient.
 Bayesian and traditional tests.

     * [More on relationships, part 2](corr-extended.html).
 Spearman's correlation, Kendall's tau, one-tailed tests, confidence intervals, plus a deeper look at the output of the Bayesian correlation test.

-* [Sample characteristics](sample.html).
-How to calculate summary information about your sample, such as number of participants or gender balance, from your data file.

     * [Making reports with R](insert-image.html).
-How to insert an RStudio graph into your wordprocessor document (e.g. Word).
+How to insert an RStudio graph into your word processor document (e.g. Word).
 Links to _RMarkdown_ as an alternative.

 ## Putting R to work
 <a name="rtowork"></a>

 These are mainly further practice in the skills learned in _Absolute Beginners'_.
 Where the exercises contain completely new skills, these are shown in **bold**.
-Where the excercises extend a skill you've already been taught, these are shown in _italics_.
+Where the exercises extend a skill you've already been taught, these are shown in _italics_.
 The exercises become somewhat more difficult as you go down the list.

 If you are a current undergraduate student at Plymouth University, you should complete the accompanying Psych:EL (Psychology: Experiential Learning) activity first, in order to generate your own set of data.
 If you're not, you can download sample data files [here](rtoworkdata.html).